-Much of my financial knowledge is built on the foundation of library books.
-I have watched some training videos on LinkedIn Learning and read some blogs but my financial insight was gleaned from library books.
+Much of my financial knowledge is built on a foundation of library books.
+I have watched a few training videos on LinkedIn Learning and read some blogs but my financial insight was gleaned from library books.

 At my local library, I have read about half the collection of personal finance books.
 I borrow other books too but I devour nonfiction finance.
-I wasn’t always like this, but as I became more familiar with the topics, I kept seeing the same stuff come up again and again.
+I wasn’t always like this, but as I became more familiar with the topic, I kept seeing the same stuff come up again.

 The more familiar it became, the more I enjoyed the content.
 One of the easiest concepts to understand was lifestyle inflation.
 As wages go up, so does spending.
 More here, equals more there.
-It seems logical and in many ways, expected.
-I want to increase my wages so I can increase my lifestyle.
-The problem is that the more stuff I own, the less money I have.
+Its as logical as spicy food now more bathroom time later; it seemed logical and expected.

-More stuff means more maintenance like when I first buy a phone.
-I don’t just buy a phone, but it also needs a data plan.
-Then there is the phone cover and case.
-I may have to purchase apps or get swindled into insurance.
-As I become more observant of my spending, I am noticing that upgrading isn’t just the sticker price.
-There are little purchases too, that add to the overall cost.
+Then like a laser wielding red demon, the more stuff causes more maintenance like when I buy a phone.
+I buy a phone, but it needs a data plan too.
+Then a phone cover and case.
+Then I get swindled into insurance because I don’t want to pay for another phone when my current one decides to go for a swim in the toilet.
+As I become more observant with Yoda like mindfulness of spending, I realize that upgrading isn’t just the sticker price.
+There are little purchases that are just as lame as the overall cost.

-But I have read a lot of personal finance books, so I thought I was being smart.
-After all, I was doing all the right things like budgeting and aggressively tracking my spending.
+But read personal finance books, so I began to emit a smug overconfidence.
+I was doing all the right things like budgeting and aggressively tracking my spending.
 I even calculated my paycheck down to percentages of spending and saving.

-Little did I know, I had set my course for a lifestyle inflation trap.
+Little did I know, I was building my very own trap.

 I was looking at my budget and adjusting for a big change, going from full-time to part-time.
-It would result in some budget adjusting.
 As I was changing numbers and looking at my expenses, a thought fought through the fog, “Why is my spending so much higher than it used to be earlier in the year?”
-As I investigated, I realized I gave myself more spending money when my paycheck increased.
+As I sifted through numbers, I slow, painful realization began to take hold.
+I had given my spending a pay raise when my paycheck increased.